 This Parent/Student Handbook is designed to assist parents/guardians throughout the school year and contains much information that you will find helpful to you and your children.
 The handbook contains many of the school's guidelines, rules, regulations, activities, as well as the names of school personnel.
 It is important that parents/guardians form a strong bond with the school in order to provide guidance, direction, and support for every student to attain his or her maximum educational benefits.
-This handbook and all other information pertaining to the Gloucester City School District can be found on our school website at http://ghs.gcsd.k12.nj.us/ or by clicking here.
-Wishing you all a wonderful, successfilled year!
+This handbook and all other information pertaining to the Gloucester City School District can be found on our school website by clicking here.
+Wishing you all a wonderful, success-filled year!

 NOTE: THE PROCEDURES AND POLICIES STATED IN THIS DOCUMENT (OTHER THAN THOSE MANDATED BY N.J.
-STATUTE) ARE SUBJECT TO CHANGE DURING THE SCHOOL YEAR AT THE DISCRETION OF THE BOARD OF EDUCATION AND/OR SCHOOL DISTRICT ADMINISTRATIO
+STATUTE) ARE SUBJECT TO CHANGE DURING THE SCHOOL YEAR AT THE DISCRETION OF THE BOARD OF EDUCATION AND/OR SCHOOL DISTRICT ADMINISTRATION